AFL Grand Final Sprint

 The AFL Grand Final Sprint is a sprint running race contested by AFL players as part of the on-field entertainment on the day of the AFL Grand Final.
 The sprint was held each year from 1979 until 1985 and again in 1987 (when the league was known as the Victorian Football League), and then again every year since 2002.
-Geoff Ablett (/) has won the most Grand Final sprints, with four.
+Geoff Ablett (Hawthorn / St Kilda) has won the most Grand Final sprints, with four; three of them consecutive (1979—1981).